 What Are Opiates?

 Opiates are a class of narcotic.
 Its name comes from the opium poppy flower, the source of the main chemical.

 The most common and recognizable form of opiates is in prescription drugs that are used to treat anything from mild to severe pain.
 These drugs are typically known as painkillers.

 In addition to having the ability to drastically help with symptoms of pain, opiates also have a sought after calming effect for users, which is something that has been shown to lead users down the path of abuse, similar to other drug classes like benzodiazepines.

 In most cases, addiction to opiates stems from an individual getting injured and prescribed a painkiller medication.
 While innocently taking what a doctor has prescribed and suggested, like with many other drugs, our bodies develop a tolerance to the substance.

 In order to feel the same effects, users often either increase their dosage or use the drugs for longer periods of time than what is initially suggested.
-While increased dosages show higher likelihood of addiction, both increasing intake and maintaining a regimen longer than suggested contribute to an individual becoming addicted.
+While increased dosages show a higher likelihood of addiction, both increasing intake and maintaining a regimen longer than suggested contribute to an individual becoming addicted.